Jo Jo White: Legacy

 On Friday, April 9, 1982, his number 10 was hung from the rafters at the Boston Garden.
 He was in the top 100 in the NBA for career total field goals made, field goals attempted, assists, free throw percentage, minutes per game, and defensive rating.
 He made the All-NBA Second Team in the 1974–75 and 1976–77 NBA seasons.
 White was director of special projects and community relations with the Celtics at the time of his death.

 In 1991 White was welcomed into the Missouri Hall of Fame.
 He was also inducted into the Kansas Sports Hall of Fame.
 His jersey was retired by the Kansas Jayhawks in 2003.
 He was inducted in the Marine Corps Sports Hall of Fame with the class of 2009.
 He also joined the 2013 class of the St. Louis Sports Hall of Fame.

 White was inducted into the Naismith Memorial Basketball Hall of Fame class in September 2015.
 He was inducted alongside his former coach, Tom Heinsohn, and was formally introduced into the Hall by fellow Celtics John Havlicek and Dave Cowens.

 Previous to his induction in 2015, White's long exclusion from the Basketball Hall of Fame was a common topic when discussing players who have long been eligible but have not been inducted, with most writers believing his entry has been long delayed.
 One writer in 2012 went as far as to declare a Jo Jo White Threshold as a marker for viability among future candidates.

 Personal life

 Family

-White was born with six older brothers and sisters.
+White had six older brothers and sisters.
 He was married twice, secondly to Deborah White and previously to Estelle Bowser.
 The retired Major League Baseball player Chris Chambliss was a cousin of White's.

 In 1985, White moved to Rochester, NY where he owned and operated a couple of McDonald's restaurants until the early 1990s.

 In 2009, White and his wife opened a restaurant, JoJo's West, in Maynard, Massachusetts, which declared bankruptcy and closed in 2010 with criminal allegations and litigation against restaurant partner Chris Barnes.